 The cemetery is a Temple Micah community effort, managed by the Cemetery Trustees.
 A perpetual maintenance fund pays for the annual upkeep of the landscaping.
 A cemetery trustee is always on call to provide assistance whether a plot already is owned or must be purchased.
 The trustee will help deal with the cemetery personnel, accompany the family member to the cemetery, and assist with the details.

 For further information, contact a cemetery trustee.

 After entering Mt.
-Lebanon Cemetery from Adelphi Rd, to go to the main part of the Micah Cemetery, take your first right and go to the end of cul-de-sac — the Temple Micah section is straight ahead down the hill.
-To go to the interfaith section of the Micah Cemetery, from the cemetery entrance go straight past the cemetery office, continuing as the road bends left and left again.
-The interfaith section is on your right, marked by the Micah bench.
+Lebanon Cemetery from Adelphi Rd, to go to the Adelphi Road part of the Micah Cemetery, take your first right and go to the end of cul-de-sac — the Temple Micah section is straight ahead down the hill.
+To go to the Cemetery Road section of the Micah Cemetery, from the cemetery entrance go straight past the cemetery office, continuing as the road bends left and left again.
+The section is on your right, marked by the Micah bench.

 Directions FROM Temple Micah TO Mt.
 Lebanon Cemetery

 From Temple Micah, go north on Wisconsin Ave.

 Right on Garfield St. Go two blocks

 Left on 34th St. (This becomes Reno Rd.)

 Right on Military Road (Military becomes Missouri Ave.)